 docker run --rm --tty --publish 8080:8080 --env 'JAVA_TOOL_OPTIONS=-Xmx3072m -XX:ActiveProcessorCount=4' --memory=4G paketo-demo-app

-But we recommend always checking and setting these parameters correctly.
+We recommend always checking and setting these parameters correctly.
 Automatic image generation saves time, but as a result you get a black box that may not fit your purposes.
+Luckily, there are numerous configuration options you can implement to tune the JVM at runtime.
+The full list of flags can be found on the Liberica Buildpack page.

 Set the -Xmx parameter correctly